De Nederlandse versie van dit essay staat hier.

 Gianni Francesetti describes the above process in detail and calls it the ‘Gestalt analysis of perception’.
 He emphasises that people in the ‘natural attitude’ (a term from Husserl) are not aware of these preliminary stages.
 On the other hand, he leaves open the possibility that one could experience this process somewhat consciously.
 According to him, you can then justifiably call it an ‘altered state of consciousness’.
 He calls this state the ‘nascent state of perception’.
 I read Francesetti’s analysis as a feast of recognition.

-He also advances Fuchs and his exploration of the ‘uncannyness’, and calls this state the ‘uncanny’.
+He relates this state of being to the preliminary stage of a psychosis by advancing Fuchs and his exploration of the ‘uncannyness’ (Unheimlichkeit).
 For example, my experience of the ‘ih’ sound all around me could have unsettled the rational principle of ‘coincidence’, giving the world a strange meaningful glow.
 But it did not.
 Indeed, the ‘uncannyness’ can only develop from the cognitive dissonance that arises from the discomfort with the irrationality of the experience, of the person living it, or of bystanders.
 Fortunately, people are often understanding about irrationality during the maternity period.
 Likewise during my maternity time.
 I dryly named my experiences, people nodded, and we went on with our everyday activities.
 My husband and psychiatrist subtly encouraged the latter.
 It was part of my psychiatrist’s plan to keep my feet firmly on the ground.
 The phenomenology of atmospheres offers me a framework within which there need be no fear or mysticism in an altered state of consciousness.
 At times the world was so intrusive that I wanted to turn away from it, especially in the moments of distorted faces, or I found it so fascinating as in that one night that I wanted to make that mystical journey.

 Let’s go back to the journey of finishing this painting.
 You have endured watching an unfinished painting in the background for a long period of time now.
 My mother felt that the process would not complete itself by simply defining shapes the normal way.